DeSantis Rolls Out Antigen Testing At Marlins Park, Hard Rock Stadium To Speed Up COVID-19 Test Results

 MIAMI (CBSMiami) – Florida Gov. Ron DeSantis announced a new step on Monday toward speeding up COVID-19 test result turnaround times in Florida.

-The antigen testing is for people who have symptoms of coronavirus and those over 65 years of age.
+The antigen testing is for people who have symptoms of coronavirus and those 65 years of age and older

 He added those antigen test results will be available within 15 minutes.

-1,250 tests will be available per day at the two state-run sites.
+There will be 1,250 tests available per day at the two state-run sites.

+“Now we will get real-time data about the percent testing positive.
+I think it will be really good.
+People want to know and they want those results back,” said DeSantis.

 So what is the difference between an antigen test and an antibody test?